 A Pet Code of Practice (link below) has been developed by the Ornamental Aquatic Trade Association (OATA) and the Reptile and Exotic Pet Trade Association (REPTA) to help pet owners understand their responsibilities.
 This Code is based on a Council of Europe document which has more detailed advice on keeping pets (link below).

 There are multiple potential causes of skin disease in wild snakes, therefore it is not possible to reach a diagnosis without specialist laboratory testing.

 If you wish to report finding a dead wild reptile, or signs of ill health in wild reptiles, please visit www.gardenwildlifehealth.org.
 Alternatively, if you have further queries or have no internet access, please call the Garden Wildlife Health vets on 0207 449 6685.

-We do not encourage members of the public to disturb or handle wild snakes in GB.
+We do not encourage members of the public to disturb or handle wild snakes.

 If a sick or injured snake is observed, we recommend that a local veterinarian, the RSPCA or an experienced herpetologist or wildlife rehabilitator is contacted for advice.

 We also appeal for snake skin shed samples (if near intact) and details of the date and location from which the shed was collected.
 If you have such samples, please store them separately and contact us via the Garden Wildlife Health website or call us.

 There are no effective measures known for the treatment or control of SFD in wild snakes.